Sometimes you want something sweet.

 Hard dates are dry and fibrous even when fresh.
 They keep very well and are often less expensive than semi-dry and soft dates.
-These are the kind of dates I used in this recipe because I like the sweetness of them and the fibrous texture doesn’t matter when they are blended (and because they’re less expensive than other kinds.
+These are the kind of dates I prefer because I like the sweetness of them and because they’re less expensive than other kinds.
 But they are also hard to find.

 Dates are loaded with beneficial nutrients like, iron, B vitamins, magnesium, vitamin A, and vitamin K. They are also high in fiber and fat-free.